bobatkey/CS316-17/README.md

 - Your three little words, and scanned one minute papers, can be found [here](https://personal.cis.strath.ac.uk/conor.mcbride/Marx/?page=CS316).

+## Exercises

+- Ex1 : [https://personal.cis.strath.ac.uk/robert.atkey/terms.html](The evaluation game).
+Once you have finished, enter your username and you will get a password.
+Email this to one of us by the deadline.

 ## Helpful Links

 - Glasgow uni (free!) <abbr title="Massive open online course">MOOC</abbr> on [Functional programming in Haskell](https://www.futurelearn.com/courses/functional-programming-haskell).